D4NSER/LaboratorinisNr3/README.md

 9. Now just press the "**Build**" button (top left one) which will build the project.
 10. Then press the "**Run code**" button which will start it.
 11. **Have fun!**

+References:
+[^1]: Doxygen is a tool designed to automatically generate documentation from source code, primarily written in C++, but also supporting other programming languages.
+Its operation is based on specially written comment tags adjacent to the code.
+These tags, typically starting with the symbol /**, allow for writing structured and detailed documentation about code functions, class members, modules, and variables.
+[^2]